Data Efficient Contrastive Learning in Histopathology using Active Sampling: Methods

 \subsection{Contrastive Learning}

-SimCLR \cite{chen2020simple} proposed a simple framework for contrastive learning of visual representations by maximizing agreement between differently augmented views of the same sample via a contrastive loss in the latent space.
-Consider an unlabeled image pool $U$ and $x$ are the image samples $x\in U$.
-In CL, a minibatch of $N$ samples are randomly sampled and each sample is applied with random data augmentation operations, resulting in $N$ pairs of augmented samples or $2N$ augmented samples in total:
+SimCLR \cite{chen2020simple} proposed a simple framework for contrastive learning of visual representations by maximizing agreement between differently augmented views of the same sample via a contrastive loss in the latent space. \reasat{Let $U$ be a set of unlabeled image pool and $x$ are the image samples $x\in U$.} In CL, a minibatch of $N$ samples are randomly sampled and each sample is applied with random data augmentation operations, resulting in $N$ pairs of augmented samples or $2N$ augmented samples in total:

 where two separate data augmentation operators, $t$ and $t'$, are sampled from the same family of augmentations $\mathcal{T}$.
 Given one positive pair, other $2(N-1)$ data points are treated as negative samples.
 The representation is produced by a base encoder $f(\cdot)$: